mShubham18/FeedbackPrediction/README.md

 # Feedback Prediction System

-A machine learning-based system that analyzes customer feedback and predicts sentiment (positive, negative, or neutral) using Natural Language Processing (NLP) techniques.
+A machine learning-based system that analyzes customer feedback and predicts sentiment (positive, negative, or neutral) using Natural Language Processing (NLP) and Deep Learning techniques.

 ## Features